 When ready, roll out the dough using your pasta machine according to manufacturer's instructions.
 If you don’t have a pasta machine, you can roll it out by hand with a rolling pin.
 Make sure to flour the pasta very well after you cut it to prevent from sticking.
 You may dry your pasta for later using pasta dryer.

 Bring a large pot three-fourths full of salted water to a rolling boil over high heat.
 When the water is boiling, stir in the pasta and cook until al dente, 3 to 4 minutes.
 Meanwhile, in a large sauté pan over medium heat, warm the olive oil.
 Add the sausage and cook, stirring frequently, 5 minutes.
 Add the red pepper and garlic, cook a couple of minutes more.
 Add the white wine, and season with salt and pepper.

-Drain the pasta and transfer to to the pan with the sausage and toss well.
-Add the cream, parmesan cheese and butter, mix well.
+Drain the pasta and transfer to the pan with the sausage and toss well.
+Add the cream, parmesan cheese, and butter, mix well.
 Cook for two more minutes.
 Transfer to a warmed serving bowl.
 Sprinkle with the blue cheese, parmesan cheese, fresh chives and serve immediately.

 Disclosure: This giveaway is sponsored by Savora.